Residents Encouraged to Prepare For Significant Freezing Rain, Risk Of Power Outages

 ● Calling the 24/7 outage hotline at 613-738-0188

-Keep an eye on the Councillor's website (ClarkeKelly.ca) and social media for updates on any road closures or areas of concern.
+Keep an eye on this website (ClarkeKelly.ca) and social media for updates on any road closures or areas of concern.